vpathuis/ultraheat/README.md

-# UH50 Python package
+# Landis+Gyr Heat Meter Python package
-This module reads from the Landys & Gyr UH50 heat measuring unit and returns the current GJ and m3 meters.
+This module reads from the Landys & Gyr Ultraheat heat meter unit and returns the meter values.
 Note: An (USB) IR reader is needed and connected to the machine running the python script

-WARNING: everytime this is called, battery time of the UH50 will go down by about 30 minutes!
+WARNING: everytime this is called, battery time of the Ultraheat will go down by about 30 minutes!
-This package has been tested with the Landys & Gyr UH50 type LUGCUH50.
+This package has been tested with the Landys & Gyr Ultraheat type UH50 (LUGCUH50).
 Other models are likely to work as well.

 ## Using the python integration from CLI
 To use the module as a script, call the module directly with an -h flag, which will explain how to use it.